adolfintel/TDF/README.md

 ### Packaging and redistributing a TDF instance
 You installed your game(s) in a TDF instance and made sure it works perfectly?
 Did you test it on different hardware?
 Different distros?
 All good?
 Great!
 You're ready to package it.

 To start the packaging process, open a terminal inside the TDF instance and type `./run.sh archive`.
-This will create an archive containing the whole TDF instance that you can easily redistribute (assuming you have the rights to do it).
+This will create an archive containing the whole TDF instance that you can easily redistribute.
 Users will be able to simply extract these archives and launch `run.sh` to start the game.

 By default, TDF creates a highly compressed `.tar.zst` archive, which takes a long time to create but can be extracted very quickly.